hannotify/http-how-teenagers-talk-to-their-parents/sections/2-storytelling.md

 note:
 So, the way my teenage kids talk to me makes me think of HTTP status codes.
+Like I said before: let's put their responses to good use.
-Let's decode the language that modern software systems use to communicate by relating a set of common status codes to an appropriate teenage response.
+Let's start by relating a set of common status codes to an appropriate teenage response.
 And I'll make sure to include a few do's and don't's for every status code we go through, whether you're a developer, tester, architect or data engineer.
 Sound good?